A Critique On Your Story Gives You Valuable Feedback

 Writing is subjective.
 You will never please everyone, but you can make a lot of people forget their troubles for a time with a well-written story.
 Still not sure you want to fork over your hard earned dollars to someone you don’t know?

 Send me the first 1,000 words of your story, and I’ll critique it.
-If you like what you see, send the rest the story and the fee so we can get down to the business of making your story sellable.
+If you like what you see, you can send the first chapter or three chapters or the rest the story and the fee so we can get down to the business of making your story sellable.
 If you feel I’m not the right fit for you, no harm no foul and no contract.

 Don’t be this house.